Jakob-gitcoder/ML_algorithmic_development_mental_disease_prediction/README.md

 ### Project solution
 The general overview of the project solution can be seen on the figure below:
 ![Project_overview](./assets/Project_overview.jpg)
 The project flow is divided into three stages, Data preparation, Model development and Final model evaluation and XAI.
-For context, the model development phases is divided into two branches.
+For context, the model development phase is divided into two branches.
 The branches represent a parallel development of models on two different datasets.
 This is due to certain circumstances in relation to this specific project and the processes applied are identical for each branch.
 If you only have one dataset then just apply the steps highlighted for one branch.

 ## How to run this project / Requirements